xanny-projects/dragon/README.md

 We encourage you to contribute to Xanny!
 Please check out the  [guidelines](/CONTRIBUTING) about how to proceed.
 [Join us!]()

+## Xanny Sponsors

+We would like to extend our thanks to the following sponsors for funding xanny development.
+If you are interested in becoming a sponsor, please visit the Xanny [Open collective page]().

 ## Code of Conduct

 In order to ensure that the Xanny community is welcoming to all, please review and abide by the [Code of Conduct](/CODE_OF_CONDUCT).

+## Security Issues

+If you discover a security vulnerability in Xanny, please see [Security Policies and Procedures](/SECURITY).

 ## People